Cafeteria Flooring Vancouver, BC

 |---|---|---|

-| Dining / Seating Areas | Appearance, chair scuffing, traffic wear, fast cleaning | High-Build Epoxy or Decorative Flake |
+| Dining / Seating Areas | Appearance, chair movement, traffic wear, faster cleaning | High-Build Epoxy or Decorative Flake |

-| Serving Lines / Beverage Stations | Spills, slip risk, stains, constant traffic | Quartz Broadcast with Zone-Tuned Texture |
+| Serving Lines / Beverage Stations | Spills, slip risk, stains, constant traffic | Quartz Broadcast with zone-tuned texture |

-| Dish Room / Tray Return | Wet floors, detergents, traction, durability | Quartz Broadcast (and tougher specs if washdowns are heavy) |
+| Dish Room / Tray Return | Wet floors, detergents, traction, durability | Quartz Broadcast with higher traction or tougher specs where needed |

 | Back-of-House Corridors | Carts, abrasion, maintenance efficiency | High-Build Epoxy + Protective Topcoat |

-| Storage / Utility Rooms | Stains, dust control, slab condition | High-Build Epoxy (add moisture planning if required) |
+| Storage / Utility Rooms | Stains, dust control, slab condition | High-Build Epoxy with moisture planning if required |

 | Entrances / Transitions | Wet boots, grit, slip risk, wear | Textured Quartz Broadcast System |